CypressXt/Sphere-Guard/README.md

 ### getChartByHost

-TThis method return information about an host for the last 24 hours (cpu usage, ram usage, disk usage, disk temperature and the statement date).
+This method return information about an host for the last 24 hours (cpu usage, ram usage, disk usage, disk temperature and the statement date).

 #### The call